Axway/amplify-central/content/en/docs/saas_api_gateway/proxy_rate_limit.md

 linkTitle: Rate limit an API
 weight: 70
 date: 2019-09-19
-description: Learn how to apply a rate limit configuration to your API.
 ---
+This topic explains how to apply a rate limit configuration to your API.

 ## Before you start